NWise-DrownedOctopus/FurbyAI/README.md

 # FurbyAI Project Overview
 ### Author: Nicholas Wise
 ---
 Furby AI is a project where I have adapted and modified an exisiting Furby toy animotronic to be used as a personal assitant.
-All of the code, and all of the hardwear was modified and set up by myself, with advising from the UMKC Robotics team.
+All of the code was written by myslef, and all of the hardwear was modified and set up by myself, with advising from the UMKC Robotics team.
 ---
 Tech Stack:
 - Rasberri Pi 4: Used to control the Body of the furby, as well as audio input and output.